Keybored02/Geeetech-A10M-Chimera-mod/README.md

 - **Q: I'm always getting a clog while using PVA.**

   A: Lower your standby temperature.
 For instance, I print PLA at 180, with a standby value of 170C.
 For PVA, printing at 205C and standby at 180-190C should help.
+You can use as a reference [Ultimaker's recommended settings](https://support.ultimaker.com/hc/en-us/articles/360012055939-How-to-print-with-Ultimaker-PVA).

 - **Q: **Do I need two separate part cooling fans?****